Gradient-free pulse optimization for adiabatic control in open few-body quantum systems

 where the first sum represents the global RAP pulse, with $\Delta(t)$ a cubic polynomial swept from positive to negative, and $\Omega(t)$ an optimized pulse, shown in \figref{MIS-figure}(c).
 The second sum represents Rydberg interactions, with $V_r$ the Rydberg interaction strength and $\hat{n}_i$ the projector of qubit $i$ onto the Rydberg state, i.e., the product $\hat{n}_i \hat{n}_j$ is non-zero when both $i$ and $j$ are excited.

-We compare the error in finding the MIS using AQC with the pulses from \figref{MIS-figure}(c): A constant Rabi intensity (green), a squared sine pulse (blue), and pulses obtained from adiabatic QOC for rings containing $2, \dots, 14$ atoms (orange).
+We apply our method to study ring graphs with an even number of nodes.
+The MIS is known---consisting of every other node [\figref{MIS-figure}(b)]---and is used to evaluate the error of the AQC.
+We analyze the error in finding the MIS when using the pulses shown in \figref{MIS-figure}(c): A constant Rabi intensity (green), a squared sine pulse (blue), and pulses obtained from adiabatic QOC for rings containing $2, \dots, 14$ atoms (orange) when using the squared sine pulse as an initial guess.
 (For clarity, only 3 optimized pulses are shown.)
-Starting from the squared sine pulse (blue), we search for pulses that minimize the adiabatic cost function, $C_{\text{fid}}^2$, within a basis of shifted Gaussian functions [\eqref{gaussians}].
-Since optimization becomes intractable for large rings, we reduce the Hilbert space dimension by projecting the Hamiltonian onto the subspace of states without neighboring Rydberg excitations~\cite{pichler2018quantum}.
+Here, we use a weighted sum of fidelity costs, $C_1+0.1C_2$.
+Upon increasing the Hilbert space dimension, we find that convergence improves when decreasing the weight of $C_2$.
+We demonstrate the robustness of the optimizaed pulses to intensity fluctuations in Sec.~2.2 of the SM~\cite{supplement}.
+We discretize the control pulses with Gaussian basis functions since fast convergence is crucial in multi-qubit control.
+To facilitate convergence for large rings, we reduce the Hilbert space dimension by projecting the Hamiltonian onto the subspace of states without neighboring Rydberg excitations~\cite{pichler2018quantum}.